laca-is/laca-is.github.io/README.md

 >> 1. implement models for autonomous vehicles based on Intelligent Agents controlling the high-level functions which are used in the decision-making process (e.g. obstacle avoidance, autonomous control).
 Moreover, we are also interested in using formal verification towards the decision-making process of our Agents by using Model Checking for Agent Programming Languages (MCAPL)
 >> 1. formalise the rules of the road for road junctions by using temporal logic; next, these rules should be embedded into Intelligent Agents (which model the behaviour of autonomous vehicles); and the behaviour of the Agents must be formally verified.

+* **AIST** (_Architecture for developing Intelligent Systems applied to urban Traffic and transport_):
+> brief description: this project has as its main goal the development of a complete architecture for agent-based solutions applied to urban traffic and transport problems.
+In our architecture we shall have the following elements: **i.** a model description using formal logic; **ii.** a BDI-agent implementation describing the high-level decision-making process; **iii.** a Multi-Agent System (MAS) wrapping up the BDI-agent, the artefacts and the environment;  **iv.** apply formal verification tools (e.g., model checking) to verify the behaviour of our agents; **v.** use simulation tools to run the MAS in different scenarios; **vi.** embedded our agents into cyber-physical systems to test them in real-world scenarios.​

 ---------------------------------------------------------

 # People